-Anxiety in kids, teens, and young adults
+Anxiety in kids, teens, and adults

 When your head hits the pillow your mind starts racing.
 You have questions.
 You have worries that just do loops inside your brain.
-“Did I …” “How am I going to …” Or maybe you even wonder about things like why are their homeless people?
+“Did I …” “How am I going to …” Or maybe you even wonder about things like why are there homeless people?
 Would I be ok if my parents were dead?
 Do my friend think I’m stupid or secretly hate me?

-Parents are often witnessing to their child’s pain in this anxiety.
+Parents are often witness to their child’s pain in this anxiety.
 They stay close and available to help, but wonder it they are actually helping at all.
 They might sleep next to their young child until they fall asleep at night or talk over and over about the same questions and worries with their pre-teens and teens.
 No matter how much they comfort or offer to help, things don’t seem to get better.
 Nothing seems to stop the constant anxiety and nobody can relax.